 “I’d rather have a small piece of an incredibly large and successful pie than own all of nothing,” Walter said at the time, according to the associate, Brian Friedman, who worked at Liberty for a year and had been a student of Walter’s at the Illinois Institute of Technology Chicago-Kent College of Law.

-Walter’s drive to expand suffered a setback last week when talks to buy three of Deutsche Bank AG (DB)’s four asset-management units fell apart, a deal that would have more than quintupled Guggenheim’s assets and put it on par with the likes of Legg Mason Inc. and Franklin Resources Inc. The two sides are still in discussions on RREEF, a Deutsche Bank division that invests in real estate and infrastructure and has $49 billion euros ($63 billion) under management.
+Walter’s drive to expand suffered a setback last week when talks to buy three of Deutsche Bank AG (DB:US)’s four asset-management units fell apart, a deal that would have more than quintupled Guggenheim’s assets and put it on par with the likes of Legg Mason Inc. and Franklin Resources Inc. The two sides are still in discussions on RREEF, a Deutsche Bank division that invests in real estate and infrastructure and has $49 billion euros ($63 billion) under management.

 Since 2000, Walter has built Guggenheim Partners from a family office with a handful of employees into a $125 billion global asset manager through smaller deals including the acquisitions of Claymore Group and Rydex ETF owner Security Benefit Corp.
 The 51-year-old, who shot to prominence earlier this year as the man behind the $2.15 billion purchase of the Los Angeles Dodgers, may seek more deals after hiring investing veterans including Henry Silverman, the former chief operating officer of Apollo Global Management LLC, to advise on expansion.

 ‘Appetite for Expansion’

 “RREEF by itself won’t satisfy Walter’s appetite for expansion,” said Howard Tai, a senior analyst in the capital markets group of Boston-based research firm Aite Group LLC.